 CM: Riffs that stab and swerve, unstoppable forward motion, confident expression of simple ideas.
 If a total stranger to Jimi’s music wanted an appetizer, I’d play them this.
 It’s just got that essence.

 TG: On my mindshelf of original and cover songs, there is one where Jimi is outclassed by another group.
 The Red Hot Chili Peppers version of “Fire” doesn’t stray far from the original, but it has the advantage of Flea on bass plus Anthony Kiedis channeling Hendrix on vocals.
-Jimi’s original, however, is a straight-up power rock song that lives up to its title with spark and energy.
+Jimi’s original, however, is a straight-up rock song with spark and energy.

-TG: Welcome to Wah-Wah World.
-Jimi’s use of the wah pedal plus the harpsichord and the classical intro set this off as a unique title.
-Jimi and company use the elasticity of sound to push this track to its breaking point.
-Then, just when you can’t stand any more of the building tension, it’s released, and the intro comes back for a reprise with a bit more relaxed hand.
-To me, this is one of the more memorable Hendrix tunes just because it is so different.
+TG: Jimi’s use of the wah pedal plus the harpsichord set this off as a unique title.
+This is one of the more memorable Hendrix tunes just because it is so different.
 Its excellence shines out like a shaft of gold when all around is dark – much like a stream of bat’s piss.
 If you had money on a Monty Python reference being used within the Top 15 of a list of Jimi Hendrix tunes, then you have a very interesting sports book in your town.
-Also, you’re welcome.